 Building Out Your Templates

 Now comes the creative part!
-Once you have your Project Types and Contact Form synced, you still need to build out the content you’ll be delivering through your workflows.
+Once you have your Project Types and Contact Form synced, you still need to build out the content you’ll be delivering through your automations.

-You’ll be able to create your workflows using four different action options:
+You’ll be able to create your automations using four different action options:

 - Internal Tasks – Alerts for you and your team–your clients won’t see these, so they will simply prompt you to move something forward in the project.